osohq/oso/docs/content/python/new-roles/_index.md

 The library is now available for early access.
 Our team continues to iterate on it and is excited to hear your feedback.

+The SQLAlchemy roles library includes:

+- **Role configuration** - Declarative configuration for roles and permissions for each resource.
+The roles configuration supports multi-tenancy, resource-specific roles, and hierarchical roles.
+Groups and custom roles are coming soon.
+- **Data management** - Manage user role assignments in your database, linking with your resource data.
+- **Enforcement** - Enforce authorization consistently throughout your application routing and data access layers.
+- **End-user configuration** - Expose authorization configuration to end users using Oso's role data API.
+- **Last-mile customizations** - Extend authorization logic for each resource by writing custom policies using **Polar**, Oso's declarative policy language.

 The SQLAlchemy roles library is accompanied by [GitClub](https://github.com/osohq/gitclub-sqlalchemy-flask-react), our best practice example app for using Oso with SQLAlchemy.